New Things Happening in Glendale ![]()

 Webcam of Glendale Shoals Now in Operation

 In April, 2012, a live video camera was installed with a view of Lawson's Fork and the shoals below the dam.
-This camera operates 24 hours a day and the view is available over the Internet at Glendale Shoals Webcam.
-Read more about the camera and what it does at Lawson's Fork Camera.
+This camera operates 24 hours a day and the view is available at Lawson's Fork Camera.

 Wofford College Wins Large Grant